Empowering Self Advocacy and Reducing Stigma

 12 Step Recovery for Substance Abuse

-Common questions about 12 step programs Am I Fully Recovered after Treatment?
+Am I Fully Recovered after Treatment?
 After you finish treatment, it is now time to begin your new life as a sober person in recovery.
 You may have returned to your home, moved in with a family member or maybe were admitted to a sober living facility.
 The question you might ask yourself is: ‘Am I recovered?’
 Well, according to the medical model of addiction, addicts and alcoholics are never fully recovered from our disease.
+We are recovering.
+What does this mean?
+Simply put, it means that we must continue to work on our recovery every day to ensure that we do not regress into old patterns of behavior that are almost guaranteed to lead us back to using and drinking.

 Make Your Bed